-The Swiss civil law prospectus rules directly apply only to an issue and public offering of new shares or new bonds.
-However, any later purchaser of such securities also has standing to bring a prospectus liability suit.
-As noted below (see questions 9 and 13), a secondary-market purchaser may, however, be faced with certain difficulties in establishing a sufficient causal link.
+Prospectus liability under FinSA does not differentiate between claims arising out of securities offerings and claims based on secondary-market purchases of securities.
+Liability is linked to the fact that inaccurate or misleading information, or information not satisfying legal requirements, has been given.
+Consequently, the issue and public offering of new shares or new bonds, and a later purchase of these securities, can give rise to a prospectus liability suit.
+A secondary-market purchaser may, however, be faced with certain difficulties in establishing a sufficient causal link.
 This is particularly true if there is a significant time gap between the secondary-market transaction and the initial issue and public offering.